kubeflow/website/content/docs/started/cloud/getting-started-icp.md

     export PATH=$PATH:<path to kfctl in your Kubeflow installation>

     # Set KFAPP to the name of your Kubeflow application.
-    export KFAPP=<your choice of application directory name>
+    export KFAPP=<your choice of Kubeflow application name>
     # Installs Istio by default.
 Comment out Istio components in the config file to skip Istio installation.
     export CONFIG="{{% config-uri-k8s-istio %}}"